geoffviola/undefined_behavior_study/README.md

 valgrind | gcc | stack overflow | ✔️ | ❌ |

 ## Versions
+- clang: 3.8.0-2ubuntu4 (tags/RELEASE\_380/final)
 - GCC: (Ubuntu 5.4.0-6ubuntu1~16.04.4) 5.4.0 20160609
-- clang: 3.8.0-2ubuntu4 (tags/RELEASE\_380/final)
 - MSVC: 2015 Version 14.0.25431.01 Update 3
 - valgrind: 3.11.0

 ## Notes
 Passing means the process halted.
 Tests were on intel x86\_64.
 MSVC was tested on Windows 10 and the rest was tested on Ubuntu 16.04.
 Debug mode and RelWithDebInfo is in reference to CMake's build types.

 There is only one case of each type.
-It's expected that slightly different implementations of the same types of undefined behavior yield different results.
+It's expected that slightly different implementations of the same types of undefined behavior may yield different results.

 ## Analysis
 When in debug mode, MSVC halted on the most undefined behavior.
 Clang and GCC both benefited with the additional "-Wall" flag to catch undefined behavior as warnings.
 No extra flags made MSVC catch more undefined behavior.